 The downside is patience.
 SEO typically takes three to six months before you start seeing meaningful results.
 For a brand-new website targeting competitive keywords in a market like Long Island, it could take even longer.
 If you need leads tomorrow, SEO alone will not get you there.

-What SEO Costs Over 12 Months
+What SEO Looks Like Over 12 Months

 Google Ads vs SEO: A Side-by-Side Comparison